shishenyxx/DeepMosaic/README.md

 6. `path_to_ANNOVAR` is the absolute path to the ANNOVAR program directory.

 7. `genome_build` is the build version of the reference genome, currently hg19 and hg38 are supported.

+8. `name_of_annovar_db` is the name of the db you want to use from the annovar subdirectory `[annovar/humandb]`.
+For example, if you want to use `annovar/humandb/hg38_gnomad312_genome.txt`, you would use `-db gnomad312_genome`.
+This option is fed directly into the annovar command as `--dbtype`.

-8. To generate h5 files for other genome builds (not recommended) please follow [this link](https://github.com/gmcvicker/genome), note that this package runs in Python 2.7.
+9. To generate h5 files for other genome builds (not recommended) please follow [this link](https://github.com/gmcvicker/genome), note that this package runs in Python 2.7.

 ### Output:
 After deepmosaic-draw is successfully executed, the following files/directories would be generated in the `[output_dir]`